aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 ## EXECUTIVE SUMMARY

-This document presents a comprehensive design and manufacturing plan for a premium magnetically-motorized electric hatchback vehicle inspired by cybertruck aesthetics, featuring matte black brushed metal exterior, 100% sustainable materials, self-charging magnetic propulsion system, and integration with the EquiFree Abundant Smart Energy Transport network.
+This document presents a comprehensive design and manufacturing plan for a premium magnetically-motorized electric hatchback vehicle inspired by angualr aesthetics, featuring matte black brushed metal exterior, 100% sustainable materials, self-charging magnetic propulsion system, and integration with the EquiFree Abundant Smart Energy Transport network.
 The vehicle represents the pinnacle of current automotive technology while remaining feasible for immediate production using existing materials and manufacturing processes, with zero patent infringements and full patentability of novel design elements.

 // *intergration with Abundant Energy System and drone battery interchanging, simplifiable, excludable, addable, and possibly in need of refinement prior any later implementation*